drenglish/vue-match-media/README.md

     const child = new Vue({
       mq: {
-        tablet: 'other-tablet-query'
+        tablet: 'other-tablet-query',
+				laptop-sm: 'special-query'
       }
     })
-    // $mq.tablet now means 'other-tablet-query' for child and any descendants;
+    // $mq.tablet now means 'other-tablet-query' for child and any descendants,
+		// which also will see $mq.laptop-sm
-    // $mq.phone still 'phone-query'
+    // $mq.phone is still 'phone-query'

-The one instance where this would seem to be useful is if you're developing a reusable component that needs to manage its own responsive layout.
+One instance where this would seem to be useful is if you're developing a reusable component that needs to manage its own responsive layout.
 In which case, you can use a `config` object to declare an isolated scope for the component, and break the inheritance chain:

     // Parent:
     new Vue({